ColdBrew-Creative/Baseplate/README.md

-# Baseplate: Just enough to start a new project.
+# Baseplate: Just enough to start a new WordPress project.

 Docs a work in progress; not completely updated right now.
 Preview: COMING SOON (maybe)